Extrinsic Calibration of Multiple LiDARs for a Mobile Robot based on Floor Plane And Object Segmentation: Abstract

 \section{Abstract}

-Mobile robots equipped with multiple light detection and ranging (LiDARs) and capable of recognizing their surroundings are increasing due to the minitualization and cost reduction of LiDAR.
-This paper proposes a target-less extrinsic calibration method of multiple LiDARs with non-overlapping field of view (FoV).
-The proposed method uses accumulated point clouds of floor plane and objects while in motion.
-It enables accurate calibration with challenging configuration of LiDARs that directed towards the floor plane, caused by biased feature values.
-Additionally, the method includes a noise removal module that considers the scanning pattern to address bleeding points, which are noises of significant source of error in point cloud alignment using high-density LiDARs.
-Evaluations through simulation demonstrate that the proposed method achieved higher accuracy extrinsic calibration with two and four LiDARs than conventional methods, regardless type of objects.
-Furthermore, the experiments using a real mobile robot has shown that our proposed noise removal module can eliminate noise more precisely than conventional methods, and the estimated extrinsic parameters have successfully created consistent 3D maps.
+The utilization of mobile robots equipped with multiple light detection and ranging (LiDAR) sensors, capable of perceiving their surroundings, is on the rise due to the miniaturization and cost reduction of LiDAR technology.
+This paper introduces a target-less extrinsic calibration method for multiple LiDARs with non-overlapping fields of view (FoV).
+The proposed method leverages accumulated point clouds of the floor plane and objects obtained during robot motion.
+It enables accurate calibration, even in challenging configurations where LiDARs are directed towards the floor plane, which can introduce biased feature values.
+Additionally, the method incorporates a noise removal module that takes into account the scanning pattern to address bleeding points, which are significant sources of error in point cloud alignment when using high-density LiDARs.
+Evaluations conducted through simulation demonstrate that the proposed method achieves higher accuracy in extrinsic calibration with two and four LiDARs compared to conventional methods, regardless of the type of objects.
+Furthermore, experiments conducted using a real mobile robot validate the effectiveness of our proposed noise removal module in precisely eliminating noise compared to conventional methods.
+The estimated extrinsic parameters successfully contribute to the creation of consistent 3D maps.